LarkspurCA/androidweardocs/explore.rst

     adb -d forward tcp:5601 tcp:5601

-2. In the Android Wear companion app on the handheld, select **Add a new watch** from the dropdown menu on the left.
+2. In the Wear OS on the handheld, select **Add a new watch** from the dropdown menu on the left.

 3. In the window that opens, choose **Pair with emulator** from the dropdown menu.

-  When the Android Wear companion app successfully pairs with the emulator, the action bar displays Emulator Connected.
+  When the Wear OS successfully pairs with the emulator, the action bar displays Emulator Connected.

   .. figure:: images/open.png
     :scale: 25 %